About The Library

 Documents can be scanned to a USB, computer or email for free.

 Documents can be printed from mobile devices, laptops or computers for 25¢ a page for black & white and 50¢ a page for color.

 It is free to obtain a library card.
 Patrons need a valid ID with proof of current address.
-Children may obtain library cards with a Parent’s or Guardian’s permission.
+Students ages 12+ may obtain a library card with their current Muncy Student ID.
+Children ages 11 and under may obtain library cards with a Parent’s or Guardian’s permission.

 It is free to check out material with your library card although there are a few restrictions:

 - Up to 10 Audiobooks on CD can be checked out at a time.

 - Most materials circulate for 3 weeks.
 DVDs circulate for 4 days and Mobile Hotspots circulate for 7 days.

 - Items may be renewed up to 3 times unless another patron has placed a hold on the item.
 Our system is set up to automatically renew eligible material and will send patrons an email or text message when this occurs.
 Patrons may check the status of borrowed materials by logging in to their online account, or calling the library.